gitenberg-dev/gitberg/README.md

 ## Packaging

-An obsolete version of this project is available as a python package To build this python package, use `setup.py`
+This project is available as a python package.
+To install, use

+    pip install xgitberg

+To build this python package, use `setup.py`

     python setup.py sdist